Faywyn/llama-copilot.nvim/README.md

 > Initially for [codellama:7b-code](https://ollama.com/library/codellama:7b-code) (and up to [70b](https://ollama.com/library/codellama:70b-code)).
 It hasn't been tested with other llm model.

 ## Usage
-llama-copilot provides a user command ``:LlamaCopilot`` that can be used to trigger code generation based on the current context.
+llama-copilot provides user commands ``:LlamaCopilotComplet`` and ``:LlamaCopilotAccept`` that can be used to trigger code generation (based on the current context) and accept the code.
 Here's how you can use it:

 1. Position your cursor where you want to generate code.
-2. Type ``:LlamaCopilot`` and press Enter.
+2. Type ``:LlamaCopilotAccept`` and press Enter.

-This will trigger the plugin to send a request to ollama's API with the current context as a prompt.
-The AI model will then generate code based on the prompt and display the generated code in a floating window.
+3. Wait for the code to generate
+4. Type ``:LlamaCopilotAccept`` to place the completion on your file or ``:q`` to quit the open window

 ## Example
 <div align="center">